-It used to seem as though there was nothing I could do to escape my feelings of anguish as a mom.
-No matter what the situation was, I felt guilty for doing anything that didn’t involve my child: whether it was going to work, spending time writing, cleaning the house, or even grabbing 30-minutes of “me time” here and there.
+It seemed as though there was nothing I could do to escape my feelings of anguish as a mom.
+No matter the situation, I felt guilty for doing anything that didn’t involve my child, whether going to work, writing, cleaning the house, or even grabbing 30 minutes of “me time” here and there.

-The guilt of being a modern mom seemed to weigh heavier than ever on me, and I let it bring me down more often than not.
-I said no to going to events and lunches with friends, turned my husband down more than once for date night, and skipped doing important things because I felt as though choosing to do those activities somehow made me a bad mom.
+The guilt of being a modern mom weighed heavier than ever on me.
+This would bring me down more often than not.
+I said no to going to events and lunches with friends, turned my husband down for date night, and skipped doing important things.
+Choosing to do those activities somehow made me a bad mom.
 I worried about everything, felt guilty for worrying too much, and then worried some more about whether or not I was doing enough worrying.
-I began to see motherhood as this scary venture that required I be present at all times rather than a fun adventure I was on with a new and developing little person.
+Motherhood became this scary venture that required me to be present at all times.
+Rather than a fun adventure, I was on with a new and developing little person.

-It seemed as though this mom guilt would consume me and turn me (and my poor daughter) into a veritable hermit, never leaving the house, listening to “baby shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were left over from my toddler’s meal.
+It seemed likely mom guilt would consume me and turn me (and my poor daughter) into a veritable hermit.
+I was never leaving the house, listening to “Baby Shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were leftover from my toddler’s meal.

 Checked (Emotional) Baggage